 Do debt consolidation loans result in negative credit?

 The answer depends entirely on the nature of the credit facility you take out.
 There are some specialist consolidation loans that can adversely impact the credit score of the applicant.
 Simply by applying for a debt consolidation loan, your credit history may be impacted.

-A secured debt consolidation loan works in a similar way to a mortgage, in that it is secured against your home, or other qualifying assets.
+A secured debt consolidation loan works similarly to a mortgage, in that it is secured against your home or other qualifying assets.
 As the loan is secured, it is considered a lower-risk facility on the part of the lender, ultimately resulting in more competitive rates of interest and flexible repayment terms.

 In addition, secured debt consolidation loans are typically available in much higher sums than unsecured consolidation loans.

-The major risk attached to a secured loan is that of forfeiting your property if you fail to keep up with your agreed repayments.
+The major risk attached to a secured loan is that you will forfeit your property if you fail to keep up with your agreed repayments.

-However, unsecured debt consolidation loans are considered higher risk for the lender, therefore are not typically issued in sums of more than £15,000 and may attach less competitive rates of interest.
+However, unsecured debt consolidation loans are considered higher risk for the lender, therefore they are not typically issued in sums of more than £15,000 and may have less competitive rates of interest.

 For more information on any of the above or to discuss your requirements in more detail, contact a member of the team at UK Property Finance today.